Skip to main content

 How To Identify the Top Places Where Starter Homes Are Still Affordable

-The most affordable markets are ones where median household income matches well with starter home prices.
-When the gap between income and home prices is small, first-time buyers have a better chance of affording a home.
+More affordable markets tend to be those where median household income matches well with starter home prices.
+When the gap between income and home prices is small, first-time buyers may face fewer affordability barriers relative to higher-priced markets.

 Another helpful measure is the price-to-income ratio.
 Areas with lower ratios usually offer better affordability because home prices are more in line with local wages.